amuhebwa/messenger-bot-tutorial/Tutorial.md

 ### *Let's get the Bot Talking*

-1. Next, replace index.js with index.js.v3 which has the start of code for our Bot to handle these requests.
-This file has the Page Access Token in it (you will need to change it to yours).
+1. Edit your copy of functs.js.
+This file has the Page Access Token in it  - you will need to change it to yours.

+    Find this line:

+    ```
+    const PAGE_ACCESS_TOKEN = "EAAKTalAQ2eoBEAXiFuM..."
+    ```

+    Copy and paste your Page Access Token between the quotes.

     **Optional, but recommended**: keep your app secrets out of version control!
     - On Heroku, its easy to create dynamic runtime variables (known as [config vars](https://devcenter.heroku.com/articles/config-vars)).
 This can be done in the Heroku dashboard UI for your app **or** from the command line: